ECCC-ASTD-MRD/MIDAS-src/src/README.md

 * `src_files_${PGM}.sh`
 * `compile_setup_${PGM}.sh`

-The first contains dependencies information and this is dealt with automatically ([see previous section](#automatic-dependencies)).
+The first contains dependencies information and this is dealt with automatically ([see this section](#automatic-dependencies)).
 The second one contain external libraries that are needed at link time by the programs.
 The information contained in **all** `compile_setup_*.sh` files is now found in [`./programs/programs.mk`](programs/programs.mk).